-Besides seeking out treatment from a vascular physician in Orlando, those with venous insufficiencies may also wonder what types of supplements they can take in order to improve their venous health.
+Besides seeking out treatment from a vascular physician, those with venous insufficiencies may also wonder what types of supplements and other natural remedies they can try in order to improve their venous health.
 They may tend to worry whether certain supplements are prescription or homeopathic.
 One new medication, horse chestnut, is a homeopathic way to boost your venous health—and it’s one that’s rarely talked about.
-The Central Florida Vein & Vascular Center’s vein specialists would like to share the ways horse chestnut can help improve the current state of your venous health.
-First, let’s look at what horse chestnut does.

 Fights Blood Pooling